/user/kayd @ devops :~$ cat about.md

 Articles here follow a different format:

-1. Start with a real problem from production.
+1. Start with a real problem.

 2. Try the simple solution.